HL7/davinci-pas/input/pagecontent/specification.md

 #### Prior Authorization Inquiries
 The [prior authorization inquiry operation](OperationDefinition-Claim-inquiry.html) allows for inquiries about prior authorization submissions.
-This inquiry can be used for polling for 'pended' authorization responses (see below), for other systems checking the status of a request (see below), and for generic inquiries.
+This inquiry can be used for checking on updates to 'pended' authorization responses (see below), for other systems checking the status of a request (see below), and for generic inquiries.
 Providers are expected to perform the same query-by-example inquiry even under the CMS exception.
 This Implementation Guide does not specify a different way of searching for prior authorizations in the exception case.

 The parameter to the inquiry operation is a [PAS Inquiry Request Bundle](StructureDefinition-profile-pas-inquiry-request-bundle.html) which has a [Claim Inquiry profile instance](StructureDefinition-profile-claim-inquiry.html) as well as any referenced resources if needed.
 The operation is basically a query-by-example where the incoming Claim resource provides elements that will match existing prior authorizations.
 Any authorizations that match the incoming resource elements will be returned by the operation.
 The rules for how the included data elements are matched are specified in the X12 278 inquiry TR3 specification.